lari98/Credit-Card-Fraud-Detection-Project/README.md

 # Credit Card Fraud Dataset
-The dataset consists of 31 parameters.
-Due to confidentiality issues, 28 of the features are the result of the PCA transformation.
-“Time’ and “Amount” are the only aspects that were not modified with PCA.
+The dataset comprises 31 features, with 28 of them transformed using Principal Component Analysis (PCA) due to confidentiality constraints.
+The remaining two features, "Time" and "Amount," were not subjected to PCA.

-There are a total of 284,807 transactions with only 492 of them being fraud.
-So, the label distribution suffers from imbalance issues.
+The dataset contains a total of 284,807 transactions, of which only 492 are fraudulent.
+This results in a highly imbalanced class distribution, posing challenges for model training and evaluation.

 # Tools and Libraries used